julian3493/private-events/README.md

 > This project is a practice for Active Records Associations in Ruby on Rails framework.

 The Idea for this project is to create the models and relationships required to achieve the functionality.
+In the index you can see all the events separated in past and upcoming events, if you click see event you can see who will attend to that event.
+When a user log in he/she can see a button to create and event in the index page, the user can also access to his profile clicking the name in the welcome message. the title in the nav-bar is a link to the index page.

 ![screenshot](/app/assets/images/Screenshot_1.png)